cheerzhang/read_doc_1/docs/source/feature_engineer.rst

    :param target: Name of the target column.
    :type target: str

-   :param num_bins: Number of bins to discretize the continuous feature.
+   :param custom_bins: Custom bin edges for discretizing the feature.
+If None, automatic binning is used.
-   :type num_bins: int, optional, default: 10
+   :type custom_bins: list or array, optional

    :return: Information Value (IV) for the feature, pivot table, and a bar chart.
    :rtype: Tuple[float, pandas.DataFrame, matplotlib.pyplot]